hsci-r/finnish-media-scrapers/README.md

 First, query the articles you want using `fms-query-hs`.
 For example, `fms-query-hs -f 2020-02-16 -t 2020-02-18 -o hs-sdp.csv -q SDP`.

 For downloading articles, use `fms-fetch-hs` with adding credentials.
 For example `fms-fetch-hs -i hs-sdp.csv -o hs-sdp -u username -p password`.
 This scraper requires paid Helsingin Sanomat credentials (user id and password).
-You can create them [https://www.hs.fi/](https://www.hs.fi/) with clicking "Kirjaudu" button and following the instructions for a news subscription.
+You can create them in [https://www.hs.fi/](https://www.hs.fi/) with clicking "Kirjaudu" button and following the instructions for a news subscription.

 Technically, the scraper uses [pyppeteer](https://pypi.org/project/pyppeteer/) to control a headless Chromium browser to log in and ensure the dynamically rendered content in HS articles is captured.
 To ensure a compatible Chromium, when first running the tool, pyppeteer will download an isolated version of Chromium for itself, causing some ~150MB of network traffic and disk space usage.